Altinn/app-localtest/README.md

     ```shell
     docker compose up -d --build
     ```
+   > [!NOTE]

-   :information_source: If you are using linux or mac you can use the Makefile to build and run the containers.
+   > If you are using linux or mac you can use the Makefile to build and run the containers.

     ```shell
     make docker-start-localtest